nyhtml/GHOST/README.md

-# G.H.O.S.T. - Go Here Once Saves Time
+# G.H.O.S.T. - Getting Here Once Saves Time
 G.H.O.S.T. (aka [GHOST](https://github.com/nyhtml/GHOST)) is a project that uses a text-based user interface to provide automated installation of frequently used programs at home and in the office that are Microsoft Windows compatible.
 GHOST utilizes the command-line interface of the Windows Operating System for a simple installation.

 ## Table of Contents